There are various options for compiling Groovy code and then either running it or using the Java objects it creates in Java code.

 If you don't want to explicitly compile groovy code to bytecode you can just

-As well as Java 1.4 and the Groovy jar we also depend at runtime on the ASM library (asm and asm-tree mainly), as well as Antlr.
+As well as Java 1.4, or above, and the Groovy jar we also depend at runtime on the ASM library (asm and asm-tree mainly), as well as Antlr.
 You can also use the groovy-all-xxx.jar from your GROOVY_HOME/embeddable directory, which embeds ASM and Antlr in its own namespace, to avoid Jar version hell.